Cheapest Auto Insurance in High Point, North Carolina (2025)

 Is car insurance more expensive in High Point?

-No. Car insurance rates in High Point are slightly lower than the North Carolina state average.
-Across the Tar Heel State, full-coverage insurance costs an average of $159 per month, while the monthly average for a full-coverage policy in High Point is only $155.
-As for liability-only insurance, the state average cost is $69 per month, while High Point residents pay an average of $66 per month for the same level of coverage.
+Car insurance rates in High Point are similar to the North Carolina state average.
+Across the Tar Heel State, full-coverage insurance costs an average of $92 per month, while the monthly average for a full-coverage policy in High Point is $92.
+As for liability-only insurance, the state average cost is $58 per month, while High Point residents pay an average of $62 per month for the same level of coverage.

 Costs may vary within a state for a number of reasons — and sometimes even within a single city.
-Things like geographic location, population density, crime statistics, and demographics can all factor into an insurer’s calculation of premium costs, which is why High Point’s average costs may be lower than the state average.
+Things like geographic location, population density, vehicle crime statistics, and demographics can all factor into an insurer’s calculation of premium costs.

 More cities in North Carolina